McGill-ECSE321-Winter2021/project-group-03/README.md

 Mathieu is a student in his second year of studies in the Software Engineering program at McGill.

 #### Jiatong Niu
-Jiatong is a student in her second year of studies in the <Program> program at McGill.
+Jiatong is a student in her second year of studies in the Software Engineering program at McGill.

 #### Jack Wei
 Jack is a student in his third year of studies in the Computer Engineering program at McGill.